AmazingiKe/Limbic-Flow/README.md

 * *Example:* If the agent is in a **Depressive State**, the system applies a **"Grey Filter"** to the retrieved text—stripping away positive adjectives or reinterpreting neutral events as negative—before the LLM ever sees them.

-### 3. Memory Reconstruction

-Retrieved memories are not returned raw.
-They are rewritten by the current emotional state (e.g., a depressed state will "grey out" positive memories) before being fed to the LLM.

 ⚠️ Ethical Considerations & Disclaimer